davidwilby/openlinksinnewpage/README.md

 All the links in your quarto document or presentation will open in a new page or tab.

+## Limitations
+Currently not possible to override if you want a single link to open with a `target` of `_self` for instance.
+Contributions welcome!

 ## Example

 Here is the source code for a minimal example: [example.qmd](example.qmd).